Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Asymptotic Normality

 We can bound the left hand side of equation \eqref{eq:mean_sq_consis_exp_note} using the two assumptions.
-First the linearity of the average derivative give us the first equality below.
-Then the inequality follows by mean square continuity since it holds for every realization of $\hat{\gamma}$.
-Then the last line follows by Assumption \eqref{assump:mean_square_continuity_average_derivative}.
+First the linearity of the average derivative gives us the first equality below.
+Then the inequality follows by mean square continuity since it holds for every realization of $\Delta \hat{\gamma}$.
+Then the last line follows by Lemma \eqref{lemma:Poincare}.
 Hence we have mean square consistency condition for the average derivative.